Looking to use SAG-AFTRA Talent in your Project Twenty1 project? Yes, but there are different rules for live-action filmmakers vs. animators.

 No, payment is deferred.
 If you make money someday on this film then you have to share with cast but no bond, no out of pocket costs except meals and transportation (30 a mile inclusive of any tolls) and any clothing you may ask the actor to buy.

-You will also be assigned a business representative who you will have as a paperwork contact.
-You will then submit all the paperwork after shooting to that rep.
+Note that you will also be assigned a business representative who you will have as a paperwork contact at SAG-AFTRA.
+When production is complete, you will submit all official SAG-AFTRA paperwork to that rep.

 What about the secret element?
 Won’t that make it impossible to submit the script?